Feeding tube: Periodontal diseases

 To date, no published studies have been conducted on periodontal disease indicators (including clinical attachment loss, pocket depth, or periodontal indices) among tube-fed individuals.
-However, since tube feeding is correlated with calculus build-up, which is known to be a risk factor in the development of periodontal diseases, further investigation is critical to determine what role tube-feeding might have in the development of periodontal disease.
+However, since tube feeding is correlated with calculus build-up, which is known to be a risk factor in the development of periodontal diseases, further investigation is critical to determine what role tube feeding might have in the development of periodontal disease.

 Dental erosion

-Dental erosion is the dissolution of the tooth’s hard structures (enamel, dentin & cementum) by exposure to acids not caused by bacteria.
+Dental erosion is the dissolution of the tooth's hard structures (enamel, dentin & cementum) by exposure to acids not caused by bacteria.
 In the case of individuals fed by gastric tube, acid may enter the oral cavity through reflux of gastric contents.
-Gastroesophageal reflux (GER) affects up to 67% of children and young adults with central nervous system dysfunction, a condition which in itself is normally an indicator for tube feeding.
+Gastroesophageal reflux disease (GERD) affects up to 67% of children and young adults with central nervous system dysfunction, a condition which in itself is normally an indicator for tube feeding.
 The effects of gastric acid on the teeth may sometimes be masked or minimized by the abundance of calculus.
-Tube feeding may either resolve, exacerbate or introduce the issue of GER in individuals.
+Tube feeding may either resolve, exacerbate or introduce the issue of GERD in individuals.

 Aspiration pneumonia

 Individuals fed by tube are susceptible to aspiration through a multitude of factors.
 Firstly, undisturbed plaque is known to shift towards the type of bacteria (Gram-negative anaerobic) implicated in aspiration pneumonia.
 Additionally, tube-fed patients are commonly affected by gastroesophageal reflux and a breakdown in the airway protection reflex (breathing while swallowing).
 This results in the inadvertent inhalation of bacteria-containing gastric juices as they are re-swallowed, leading to the development of aspiration pneumonia.

+Post-pyloric feeding, in which the tip of the feeding tube extends past the pyloric sphincter of the lower stomach, is associated with lower risks of aspiration into the lungs, aspiration pneumonia, or gastroesophageal reflux.
+It is also associated with a quicker time to meet nutritional goals.

 Oral hypersensitivity

 While a child undergoes a period of tube-feeding, there is a lack of oral stimulation that can lead to the development of oral hypersensitivity.
-This can complicate the delivery of dental care and serve as a barrier for the child’s return to oral feeding.
+This can complicate the delivery of dental care and serve as a barrier for the child's return to oral feeding.
 This can also lead to dysphagia (difficulty swallowing), muscle weakness and improper airway protection, resulting in longer periods of tube-feeding and increased risk of dental complications.
-A dentist may prescribe a “desensitization program”, which involves routine stimulation of intra-oral and extra-oral structures, and encourage oral hygiene procedures to be performed at home.
+A dentist may prescribe a "desensitization program", which involves routine stimulation of intra-oral and extra-oral structures, and encourage oral hygiene procedures to be performed at home.